Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 This selfless, giving aspect of ikigai traditionally manifests as giving yourself over to something other than yourself.
 This isn't perhaps as difficult as it first appears.

-By grounding our work in a mission to better the world (and engaging with the third pillar of ikigai, "harmony and sustainability"), the team has a greater sense of purpose that slowly manifests and has a subtle, but powerful, effect on how we relate to our work.
+Many organizations already engage with the third pillar of ikigai ('harmony and sustainability') by adopting a "triple bottom line" – placing profit alongside the impact on the planet and people as a measure of success.
+This approach to social responsibility can manifest a greater sense of purpose that has a subtle, but powerful, effect on how we relate to our work.
 Especially on a dreary Monday morning...

 Ken Mogi vouches for pleasure through absorption in an activity.
-Work can become an end in itself – not something to endure, or to do to get something else, such as a promotion or bonus.
+Work can become an end in itself – not something to endure to get something else, like a promotion or bonus.

 Mogi uses Mihaly Csikszentmihalyi's concept of being "in flow" to illuminate how getting lost in even the most mundane of tasks can bring you a sense of reward and freedom.
 (This is related to the pillars "releasing yourself" and "being in the here and now").

-Once in flow, you'll gain more pleasure from work and release yourself from the need for reward and recognition.
+Whether you're washing the dishes or working through a spreadsheet, once in flow, you can gain pleasure from work and release yourself from the need for reward and recognition.
 Ironically, this can make you more likely to be rewarded and recognized.

 Of course, this doesn’t preclude having goals or a long-term plan.
 It simply asks us to be more present and make the most of the life we're living right now.